IntersectMBO/plutus/doc/TRIAGE.md

 When serving the triage role, your main responsibility is to move a number of issues forward.
 We do not mandate any specific number of issues to tackle or any specific amount of time to devote to triaging issues, but here are some general guidelines:

 - Try to triage every issue that was created during the time you've been serving the triage role.
+If it's hard to keep up with everything, reach out to the team and ask for help -- we want to make sure that issues get triaged speedily.
 - Try to resolve at least one old issue per week.
-Failing that, make sure to at least move forward a few old issues.
+Failing that, make sure to at least move forward a few old ones.

 ### Closing issues